KingAnd7/gvsu-cis350-Machine-Learners/docs/software_requirements_specification_final.md

 - The workout program shall load all features within 2 seconds of being run.
 - The workout program shall only store data temporarily to protect user privacy and security.
 - The workout program shall be easy to run.
-- The workout program shall be easily run from the command line.
+- The workout program shall be easily run from the command line, at it's most basic form.